Rindbee/godot-docs-l10n/classes/zh_Hant/class_visualshadernodecolorfunc.rst

 :ref:`Function<enum_VisualShaderNodeColorFunc_Function>` **FUNC_LINEAR_TO_SRGB** = ``4``

-Converts color from linear color space to sRGB color space using the following formula:
+Converts color from linear encoding to nonlinear sRGB encoding using the following formula:

 ::